 As mentioned above, there is no cure for Parkinson’s Disease, however there are several treatment options that can improve your overall quality of life and independence.
 Your doctor will likely start you on medication(s) aimed to reduce your symptoms and improve your ability to move with greater ease.

-In addition to medication, movement and exercise is a crucial component for individuals with PD.
+In addition to medication, movement and exercise is crucial component for individuals with PD.
 One recent study found that increasing physical activity to at least 2.5 hours per week can slow the decline in quality of life.
 Other research suggests that physical therapy can both improve and slow the progression of PD.

 Physical therapy treatments such as LSVT BIG and Parkinson Wellness Recovery (PWR!®) are designed specifically for individuals with PD.
 Each program provides one-on-one individualized treatment specific to your symptoms, abilities, and goals.
 Consistent participation in these programs can promote neurologic changes, helping individuals “recalibrate” their movements to move bigger and better in daily life.